geoffreybennett/alsa-scarlett-gui/docs/INSTALL.md

-If your distribution doesn’t include a recent-enough kernel for your interface, you can get the latest driver from here and build it for your current kernel if it's not too old (the Scarlett2 and FCP drivers are both maintained in the same tree here): https://github.com/geoffreybennett/linux-fcp/releases
+If your distribution doesn’t include a recent-enough kernel for your interface, you can get the latest driver from here and build it for your current kernel if it’s not too old (the Scarlett2 and FCP drivers are both maintained in the same tree here): https://github.com/geoffreybennett/linux-fcp/releases